pandameditation/astro-live-edit-system/src/redactional/next.md

 TODO :
 - Improving list nesting (correcting editing errors)
-- Fix the case where I add `style="list-style-type: '✅ ' "` to a list and it is not saved because of innerHTML vs. outerHTML...

 - Adding a menu next to each block (like Notion) and ability to delete a block
 - Create an "Edit mode" button switch.
 - Get the original source from the server and toll back to it with a undo button (version history)